-JCOM 12,2 Topic letter Revised topic Topics ranked 1st to 10th A Public relations role in contributing to strategic decision-making, strategy development 112 В and realisation, and organisational function The value that public relations creates for organisations through building social capital; managing key relationships and realising organisational functioning.
-C D E The measurement and evaluation of public relations both offline and online Public relations' position as a fundamental management function Professional skills in public relations; analysis of the industry's need for education; theories of practice Table V. Round 2 - revised topics F G International issues in public relations; Intercultural public relations Research into standards of performance among PR professionals; the licensing of practitioners H I J Ethics in public relations Integration of public relations with other communication functions; the scope of public relations practice; discipline boundaries Management of relationships Topics re K L M N The impact of technology on public relations practice and theory Management of corporate reputation; management of reputation Political communication and advocacy (lobbying) Client/employer understanding of public relations (Replacing Round 1 topics B, F and N) The role of public relations in community/social responsibility programmes New topi The personal/organisational influence model and its correlation with stakeholder relationship management The relationship between public diplomacy and public relations The role of public relations in society - what does it mean that "PR serves democracy" or that "public relations is an essential element in a democratic society"?
-Further development of theories of publics Proof of the two-way symmetrical model in operation
+Round 2 - Revised Topics ranked 1st to 10th

+- A. Public relations role in contributing to strategic decision-making, strategy development and realisation, and organisational function - B. The value that public relations creates for organisations through building social capital; managing key relationships and realising organisational functioning - C. The measurement and evaluation of public relations both offline and online - D. Public relations' position as a fundamental management function - E. Professional skills in public relations; Analysis of the industry's need for education; Theories of practice - F. International issues in public relations; Intercultural public relations - G. Research into standards of performance among PR professionals; the licensing of practitioners - H. Ethics in public relations - I. Integration of public relations with other communication functions; the scope of public relations practice; discipline boundaries

+J. Management of relationships